initumX/qiv/readme.md

 # Qt Image Viewer

 Handy image viewer and editor built with PySide6.
-The latest version supports also windows (tested on windows 10, but should also on windows 11)
+The latest version supports also  windows (tested on windows 10, but should also work on windows 11)

 ![Qt Image Viewer Screenshot (New version)](./screenshots/01.jpg)
 ![Qt Image Viewer Screenshot (New version)](./screenshots/02.jpg)